techgaun/ex_mustang/README.md

 - `ExMustang.Responders.TimeConvert` - converts given unix timestamp to ISO8601 format
 - `ExMustang.Responders.EncodeDecode` - encoding/decoding tools
 - `ExMustang.Responders.Isup` - checks if a site is up or not via isitup.org API
+- `ExMustang.Responders.RandomInsult` - insults a user with random insults from randominsults.net

 For Google Maps search, you have to set `GOOGLE_API_KEY` which has access to call google places api.